Best App to Learn Spanish with Stories

 Quick answer

-MeloLingua is best for Spanish learners who want short stories with native audio, vocabulary support, and pronunciation feedback.
+MeloLingua suits Spanish learners who want short stories with native audio, vocabulary support, and speaking practice.
 Use it when you want reading practice to become listening and speaking practice too.

 What a Good Spanish Story App Needs